geobtaa/gin/docs/index.md

 !!! warning

-	this site is a work in progress and will be launched in June 2023.
+	This site is a work in progress.
 In the meantime, visit our current website at [https://z.umn.edu/geobtaa](https://z.umn.edu/geobtaa)

 ![logo](images/simple-logo.png){ align=left ; width="400" }